Semiconvexity of (weak) Kantorovich potentials in the Lorentzian optimal transport problem

+Assumption (b) is as in Brenier's theorem.
+To illustrate why assumptions (a) and (c) are crucial, we refer to the discussion in Subsection \ref{method}.
+There, we also address the additional difficulties that arise in the Lorentzian framework as compared to the Riemannian setting.

-The fact that an optimal coupling $\pi$ must be concentrated on $I^+$ was proved in the special case $p=1$ by Suhr and Kell in \cite{Kell}, Theorem 2.12, under the assumption that $\mu\ll \op{vol}$, $\supp(\mu)\cap \supp(\nu)=\emptyset$ and that $\pi$ admits a $\pi$-solution.
-Here, $\op{vol}$ denotes the volume measure on $M$ w.r.t.\ $g$ (or some Riemannian metric).
+The fact that an optimal coupling $\pi$ must be concentrated on $I^+$ was proved in the special case $p=1$ by Suhr and Kell in \cite{Kell}, Theorem 2.12, under the assumption that $\mu\ll \op{vol}_g$, $\supp(\mu)\cap \supp(\nu)=\emptyset$ and that $\pi$ admits a Borel $\pi$-solution.
 The proof readily extends to the case $p\in (0,1]$, and it implies that $\pi$-solutions are approximately differentiable almost everywhere.
 Similar to the reasoning in \cite{Fathi/Figalli} or Theorem 10.38 in \cite{Villani}, this can be used to prove that the optimal coupling is unique and characterized by

 In particular, $\pi$ is induced by a map.